-The head supports the ultrasonic sensor and allow its rotation in order to enlarge the inspection zone.
+The head supports the ultrasonic sensor and allows its rotation in order to enlarge the inspection zone.

 The head is also the robot lid.
-The head is easily removable and give access to the electronics, Arduino connections & battery recharging.
+The head is easily removable and gives access to the electronics, Arduino connections & battery recharging.

 The shape of the servo arm is replicated on the head, so it is simply embedded on it with a minimum gap.
 The head turns at the same time as the servomotor.
 Just lift it to give access to the electronics.